merely-useful/py-rse/index.md

 ## Prioritizing {#teams-prioritize}

+Between bug reports, feature requests, and general cleanup, there is always more work to do than time to do it, so every project needs some way to figure out what to focus on.
 Labeling issues helps with \gref{triage}{triage},\index{triage (issues of project)}\index{project!triage (issues)}
 which is the process of deciding what is a priority and what isn't.
 This is never an easy job for software projects